biosafetylvl5/brassy/docs/_sources/getting-started.rst.txt

 Create YAML template
 ^^^^^^^^^^^^^^^^^^^^

-brassy can create blank yaml templates for release notes.
+Brassy can create blank yaml templates for release notes.
 By default, brassy will name the file after your current git branch name.
 You can also specify a name manually, and ``.yaml`` will be appended if you do not end your file name with ``.yml`` or ``.yaml``.
 You can do this with the following command: